jcm93/jmc/readme.md

 ![screenshot](https://i.imgur.com/SJ5RgM5.png)

-# Installation {#installation}
+# Installation
 You can either compile jmc from source manually or download the latest stable artifact [here](https://github.com/jcm93/jmc/).
 In the future, binaries for jmc will likely be distributed through the App Store.
-In the meantime, please consider [buying me some coffee or food](/money/)!
+In the meantime, please consider [buying me some coffee or food](https://jcm93.github.io/money/)!

 ### Setup
 You can choose to allow jmc to organize your library by moving or copying added files, or have it perform no organization at all.